ddonche/sheriff/site/portals/default/content/docs/provoke.md

+^^^^
+title: Provoke
+layout: docs
+summary: Provoke is Goblin's validation mechanism for enforcing constraints and requirements in your code.
+^^^^

 # Provoke: Validation in Goblin

 Provoke is Goblin's validation mechanism for enforcing constraints and requirements in your code.
 It comes in three forms: inline statement, block statement, and function call.